Voyager Digital Fraud: Legal Options for Investors Who Lost Money

 Can I still recover money from Voyager Digital?

-The FTC and CFTC found that Voyager and CEO Stephen Ehrlich made false claims that customer deposits were FDIC-insured, operated an unregistered commodity pool, concealed the company’s financial distress after a major borrower defaulted, and continued soliciting deposits while using new customer funds to pay withdrawal requests to earlier customers.
+The FTC and CFTC brought actions alleging that Voyager and CEO Stephen Ehrlich made false claims that customer deposits were FDIC-insured, operated an unregistered commodity pool, concealed the company’s financial distress after a major borrower defaulted, and continued soliciting deposits while using new customer funds to pay withdrawal requests to earlier customers.
+Those actions were resolved through judgments, consent orders, settlements, and trading or marketing bans.

 How much have Voyager customers recovered so far?